Antonio447-cloud/web-solution-with-wordpress-and-lvm/README.md

 # Web Solution with WordPress

-*Demonstration of how to prepare a storage infrastructure on three Linux servers and implement a basic web solution using WordPress.
-The source code used on this project was retrieved from darey.io.*
+*Demonstration of how to prepare a storage infrastructure on three Linux servers and implement a basic web solution using WordPress.*

 *Instructions on how to launch and connect to your EC2 instance using an SSH client:*